Number of Free Pages and Costs Thereafter

 We have a new print metering system in place called PaperCut.
 It will allow you to see what you printed, when you printed it, and where you printed it.
 This new system also breaks down the environmental impact of each individuals printing.
 It will tell you how many trees your printing has used, how many hours a 60 watt lightbulb would run, and what your carbon footprint is according to the number of pages that you have printed.

 A web page has been set up for students to check their printing status.
-It is located at http://iprint:9191/user Just login using your Novell user name and password.
+It is located at merritt:9191/user.
+Just log in using your Cor user name and password to view job history and remaining quota.

 Information Technologies installed duplexing printers in the computer labs so people are able to print on both sides of a piece of paper.
 Printing on both sides of a page will only be charged as one page.